cewing/training.gotg/source/basic_plone_development.rst

 You can see what templates are available

+.. class:: note mini

 ::

     C:\Plone41> bin\zopeskel.exe --list
     or
     $ bin/zopeskel --list

-You can also get a full print-out of help about the package and how to use it
+You can also get a full print-out of help about the tool

+.. class:: note mini

 ::